Thesoul20/daily-work/GPA_xxyxy/Readme_en.md

 Firstly, you should make sure you have a python >= 3.6

 Secondly, you should install Firefox Web browser and it's driver.
-You can install driver from:
+You can install driver from: https://github.com/mozilla/geckodriver/releases

-Note: the driver must suit the installed Firefos browser.
+Note: the driver must suit the installed Firefox browser.

 Lastly, make sure you have install parsel in python environment.